MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-active-directory.md

 ## Resolution

-To resolve the problem, create the AD groups with either universal or global scope and run the deployment again.
+To resolve the problem, create the Active Directory groups with either universal or global scope and run the deployment again.